-All newly admitted students pay a \$425 non-refundable Tuition Deposit.
-The Tuition Deposit for newly admitted students confirms their acceptance of an offer of admission into a program.
+All newly admitted students pay a \$425 nonrefundable tuition deposit.
+The Tuition Deposit for new students confirms their acceptance of an offer of admission into a program.
 Although the deposit is non-refundable, it will be credited toward regular tuition fees.